Flat Top (film)

 Flat Top (also released as Eagles of the Fleet) is a 1952 American drama war film filmed in Cinecolor, directed by Lesley Selander and starring Sterling Hayden, with early appearances from Phyllis Coates, Jack Larson, Richard Carlson, and William Schallert.
 The film earned William Austin an Academy Award nomination for Best Film Editing in 1953.

 Plot

-The film begins on board an aircraft carrier off from the coast of Korea during the Korean War.
-Commander Collier (Hayden) is the Commander Air Group (CAG), or Air Boss, in charge of air operations on the carrier, or 'flat top'.
+On board an aircraft carrier off from the coast of Korea during the Korean War, Commander Collier is the Commander Air Group (CAG), or Air Boss, in charge of air operations on the carrier, or 'flat top'.
 When asked about how he first handled his job, he goes back to the time of World War II, where the rest of the film takes place.
-Told in flashback form, Collier recounts the war in the Pacific, working flight ops on the same carrier as the Fighter Squadron Commander with a new Executive Officer, LT Joe Rogers (Carlson), and getting a group of fighter pilots ready for the tough fight to come against the Japanese.
+Told in flashback form, Collier recounts the war in the Pacific, working flight ops on the same carrier as the Fighter Squadron Commander with a new Executive Officer, LT Joe Rogers, and getting a group of fighter pilots ready for the tough fight to come against the Japanese, culminating in Macarthur's return to the Philippines in the amphibious invasion of the island of Leyte and the Battle of Leyte Gulf, the largest naval battle in history.